 The Integration Checklist

-When this becomes routine, you stop thinking about whether to collect UGC video and start optimizing how you use it.
+When this becomes routine, you stop thinking about whether to collect UGC video and start optimising how you use it.

 The Creator Economy Intersection